 John Sumser, one of the most insightful industry analysts in HR, recently wrote an article providing guidance on the selection of machine learning/AI tools.
 That article is found HERE, and can serve as a rubric for reviewing AI and predictive analysis tools for use in your people analytics practice or HR operations.

 Our product, One AI, delivers a suite of easy-to-use predictive pipelines and data extensions, allowing organizations to build, understand, and predict workforce behaviors.
 Artificial Intelligence in its simplest form is about automating a decision process.
 We class our predictive modeling engine as AI because it is built to automate the decisions usually made by a human data scientist in building and testing predictive models.
 In essence, we’ve built our own automated machine learning toolkit that rapidly discovers, builds, and tests many hundreds of potential data features, predictive models, and parameter tuning to ultimately select the best fit for the business objective at hand.
 Unlike other predictive applications in the market, One AI provides full transparency and configurability, which implicitly encompasses peer review.
-Every predictive output is not only peer reviewable within a given moment of time, but also for all time.
+Every predictive output is not only peered reviewable within a given moment of time but also for all time.

 1) Tell me about the data used to train the algorithms and models.

-Ideally all data available to One Model is used for feeding the machine learning engine - the more the better.
-You cannot overload One AI because it is going to wade through everything you throw at it and decide which data points are relevant, how much history it should use, and then select, clean, and position that data as part of its process.
+Ideally, all data available to One Model is used for feeding the machine learning engine - the more the better.
+You cannot overload One AI because it is going to wade through everything you throw at it and decide which data points are relevant, and how much history it should use, and then select, clean, and position that data as part of its process.
 This means we should feed every single system we have available into the engine from the HRIS, ATS, Survey, Payroll, Absence, Talent Management - everything and the kitchen sink as long as we’re ethically okay with its potential use.
 This is not a one size fits all algorithm; each model is unique to the customer, their data set, and their target problem.

 The content of training data can also be user-defined.
 Users define what type of data is brought into the modeling process, choosing which variables, filters, or cuts will be offered.
 At any time if users want to specify how individual fields will be treated, they have the ability to do so with the same types of levers as you would have in creating your own model externally.